Polymer/old-docs-site/app/2.0/docs/polyfills.md

 *   `webcomponents-lite.js` includes all of the polyfills necessary to run on any of the supported browsers.
-*   `webcomponents-loader.js` performs a runtime feature-detection and loads just the required polyfills.
+*   `webcomponents-loader.js` performs runtime feature-detection and loads just the required polyfills.

+In both cases, the polyfills should be loaded just once.
+The polyfills are generally loaded from the application entrypoint (`index.html` or similar).

 References:
 *   [webcomponentsjs on GitHub](https://github.com/webcomponents/webcomponentsjs)

+## Polyfill settings {#settings}

 ## Progress of native browser support